 All the best tiny house kitchen ideas are versatile and multi-use.
-If your tiny house kitchen layout allows, a workstation sink is an absolute must-use appliance.
+According to Shirley Weaver (TodaysCave.com), a workstation sink is an absolute must-use appliance if your tiny house kitchen layout allows it.

-Generally, there are two types of workstation sink.
-The first is a simple, square basin that is easy to clean and, crucially, easy to cover.
-You can pop a (typically wood) covering that slots over the sink which will hide the basin and extend your counter space.
+Generally, there are two types of workstation sinks.
+The first is a simple, square, or rectangle basin that is easy to clean and, crucially, to cover.
+You can pop a customer (typically wood) covering that slots over the sink, which will hide the basin and extend your counter space.

 The second is even fancier.
-Some workstation sinks come with chopping boards and colanders that can slot into the sink, making your food prep so much easier.
-And, you can even get sinks with a roll-up rack so you don't have to have a separate drying space!
+Some workstation sinks come with chopping boards and colanders that can slot into the sink, making your food prep much easier.
+This sink even comes with a roll-up rack, so you don't have to have a separate drying space!

 Honestly, who thought a kitchen sink could offer so much possibility?

 Are you a coffee drinker or a tea drinker?
-That question may divide people, but it's an important one to ask when choosing appliances for a tiny house kitchen.
+That question may divide people, but it's important to ask when choosing appliances for a tiny house kitchen.

 And if you have a tiny house without a stovetop, consider alternative methods of brewing coffee without a machine by using an AeroPress or a French Press.

-Having a way to make hot water is a must for most homeowners, so if you don't want a kettle then a hot water dispenser is a great option.
+Having a way to make hot water is a must for most homeowners, so a hot water dispenser is a great option if you don't want a kettle.
 It's an eco-friendly choice as they generally keep the water warmer and use less energy than kettles.

-Hot water dispensers also hold more water and you can use them for more than just making hot drinks.
+Hot water dispensers also hold more water; you can use them for more than just making hot drinks.
 Water dispensers can also steam vegetables, cook noodles, and make pasta.
 Their versatility makes them perfect tiny house appliances!

-The number one, must-have appliance for any tiny home is a fridge.
-When you were looking over your tiny house kitchen plans, you no doubt thought long and hard about what kind of refrigerator you should get and where you should put it in your layout or floorplan.
+The number one must-have appliance for any tiny home is a fridge.
+When looking over your tiny house kitchen plans, you no doubt thought long and hard about what kind of refrigerator you should get and where you should put it in your layout or floor plan.

-You need a fridge that fits the space you have and also what you want to store in it.
-If you have a high ceiling but a slim space, choose a tall fridge thin fridge.
-But if you only have under-counter space, an under counter fridge is a good option if you only have under-counter space.
+You need a fridge that fits your space and what you want to store in it.
+If you have a high ceiling but a slim space, choose a tall or thin fridge to maximize space.
+But an under-counter fridge is a good option if you only have under-counter space.

-It's also important to find the right balance of fridge to freezer space.
-Take inventory of your current set up and think back to any times you've felt like you didn't have enough space.
+Finding the right balance between fridge and freezer space is also important.
+Take inventory of your current setup and think back to times you've felt like you didn't have enough space.
 Was it mostly in your freezer or your fridge section that was always a little tight?

 Of course, if you don't use your freezer that often and prefer fresh food, choose an appliance with a small freezer section.
-If you like to stock up on bulk food items from Costco then grab one with plenty of freezer space!
+If you like stocking up on bulk food items from Costco, grab one with plenty of freezer space!